vishwasluhana/password-encryptor-decryptor/README.md

 Then it will append all the generated keys into result.py file.

-If result.py does not exist, it will create itself.
+If result.py does not exist, generator will create it automatically.

 # check_duplicate.py
 it will check if there is any duplicate key for 2 or more characters.